ga-wdi-lessons/angular-on-rails/walkthrough.md

 Using the same formats as in `application.js` and `application.css` (they're each a little different because they're different languages), you can "require" any file that's in any of the "assets" folders, including `vendor/assets`.
 This will cause it to be included in the precompilation.

-Make the `products.js` include Angular, and create a `products.css` that includes Bootstrap.
+Make the `products.js` include Angular and ngResource, and create a `products.css` that includes Bootstrap.

 ![Pic](images/fix-manifest-css-prod.png)